sebawita/tour-of-heroes-migration/migration.md

 ### Add the SideDrawer

 Adding the SideDrawer to your project is really easy.
-Just like the navigation for the web project is defined in **app.component.html**, you can add the SideDrawer to **app.compoment.tns.html**, like this:
+Just like the navigation for the web project is defined in **app.component.html**, you can add the SideDrawer to **app.compoment.tns.html**:

 **app.component.tns.html**